|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 - Electrical system mods - I bought an extension cord for the cigarette lighter plug so that I could place the main inverter back behind the passenger seat.
 However, the cord's small wire gauge is proving insufficient to maintain enough current to the inverter, causing voltage drops and power cut-outs.
 I will most likely make a new cord for the inverter with heavier-gauge wire that is long enough to reach up front.

 Forecast exercises: As with previous years, I will be doing some heavy-duty long-range forecasting using the models to the best of my ability.
 If you followed this blog in previous seasons, you know how challenging this is.
-But, those flaky long-range forecasts are all I have to plan a 'marathon' weather expedition on.
+But, those flaky long-range forecasts are all I have to plan a 'marathon' storm observing expedition on.
 Being as this season will probably be a solo trip, long-term planning may not be as big of an issue (I usually can leave at a moment's notice any time in spring storm season), but I'll still make my usual forecasts just for the practice and for the fun of it.

 My 'official' standby period for the 2009 spring storm season begins on April 20th and continues through June 15, though as usual, I am heavily favoring May for the setups I prefer to observe storms.
 I toss in late April in case any insane synoptic outbreak setups happen to occur early on.

 As always, I must add my standard disclaimer about long-range forecasting: it's borderline guesswork beyond 5 or 6 days.
 Models usually flip-flop numerous times beyond that time frame.
 I'd give any model forecast at 7 days a 10% chance of verifying, and any forecast at 10-14 days a 2% change of being right.
 However, good run-to-run consistency, ensemble agreement, and agreement with the ECMWF (the European model) can make a forecast more believable - so it's not completely worthless to look at the extended range.
-With that said, let's take a look at the models for the first long-range Plains weather expedition forecast.
+With that said, let's take a look at the models for the first long-range Plains storm observing expedition forecast.

 After a decent upper trough providing a couple of storm observation days later this week, the GFS doesn't indicate a strong signal for any obvious severe weather outbreaks in the long term.
 A northeastern US/southeastern Canadian trough is shown beyond the 10-day period on the GFS for the 23rd timeframe, which may provide an storm observation day or two in the Plains as it develops and moves northeast.